kyleconroy/python-twilio2/docs/usage/applications.rst

     if len(numbers) > 0:
         numbers[0].purchase()
     else:
-        print "No numbers in 530 available"
+        print "No numbers in 530 available

 Toll Free Numbers
 ^^^^^^^^^^^^^^^^^^^^^^^^